 About Protein Shakes

 Drinking protein shakes made from whey or soy protein can help deliver amino acids to muscles right after a workout.
-If you suffer from a wasting disease, such as HIV or cancer, protein shakes can help you meet higher protein needs for physical recovery.
+If you have a chronic disease that causes you to lose significant amount of body weight, protein shakes can help you meet higher protein needs for physical recovery.
 Many pre-mixed shakes contain additives, preservatives and artificial sweeteners that you may not want to include in your diet.
 Homemade protein shakes are less expensive and you can control the ingredients.

 For most people, 2 percent milk is the best choice for a protein shake because it is lower in saturated fat than whole milk.
 Consuming too much saturated fat can raise your risk of developing heart disease.
 Whole milk also has more calories than 2 percent milk because of the higher fat content.
 If you are trying to gain weight due to an illness or to improve your health, your health-care provider might recommend making protein shakes with whole milk because you need additional calories.